maxxiimo/the-front-end-manifesto/chp7-susy.md

 For example:

     body
       font-size: $base-font-size
       line-height: $base-line-height
       background-color: $bg-body
       &:after
         +rwd-marker

-This helper produces a numerical color-coded identifier that makes it easy to see what break point you are currently viewing without the use of the Susy grid line mixin:
+This helper produces a numerical color-coded identifier that makes it easy to see what break point you are currently viewing:
 <br>
 <br>
 ![][Marker]